 When selling products, it's inevitable that issues will arise.
 Whether it be a damaged pallet on delivery or a complaint about an item being faulty, it's important to log all interactions about the issue to ensure it's resolved as quickly and professionally as possible.

 In Prospect CRM, you can add notes to a Problem, set Tasks/Recalls to other CRM users, progress them through specified Statuses, and even create and add Documents for full transparency of the issue.
 You can then report on key information about these Problems to help better manage your products or service, turning a problem into a success.

 First off, let's take a look at how to create a Problem.

 Step 1: Create Problem

-A Problem can be logged under a Contact, Division or Opportunity.
+A Problem can be logged under a Contact, Company or Opportunity.
 We'd usually recommend creating a Problem underneath a Contact, so you can see exactly who at the business this Problem is logged with.

 Simply click the plus icon in the top right-hand corner, and select 'Problem' from the drop-down.